-The number of days per year flows would be >23,200 cfs under each alternative are shown in Figure H-4.
-The average number of days flows would be >23,200 cfs ranges from 18 to 36 days among the alternatives.
-High maximum values of 50-77 days would occur under all alternatives (as noted by the upper whisker) and would occur in years with abnormally high water volumes released from Glen Canyon Dam.
+Figure H-4 shows the number of days per year during which flows would be >23,200 cfs for each alternative.
+The average number of days flows would be >23,200 cfs ranges from 18 to 36 among the alternatives.
+High maximum values of 50-77 days would occur under all alternatives (as noted by the upper whisker) and would occur in years with high water volumes released from Glen Canyon Dam (e.g., annual average release volume for the trace was 11.5 maf or higher).

-Alternative A has the highest number of days per year flows would be >23,200 cfs.
+Alternative A has the highest number of days per year during which flows would be >23,200 cfs.
 Alternative A most closely represents the current conditions of MLFF.
-Long-term strategies C3, E3, E5, and E6 (long-term strategies with no HFEs) have average values that are lower than under Alternative A, but by no more than 3 days.
-Alternative F would have the highest number of days per year flows would be >23,200 cfs with an average of 14 days per year more than under Alternative A. Alternative F, therefore, has the highest potential for impacts on terraces that contain cultural resources in Glen Canyon.
-The higher number of days under Alternative F results from the relatively high spring flows between May and June (Section 2.2.6).
-The remaining alternatives have an average number of days per year flows would be >23,200 cfs within 4 days of those under Alternative A.
+Long-term strategies C3, E3, E5, and E6 (long-term strategies with no HFEs) have average values that are lower than under Alternative A, but they differ from that number by no more than 3 days.
+Alternative F would have the highest number of days per year during which flows would be >23,200 cfs; it averages 14 days per year more than under Alternative F, therefore, has the highest potential for impacts on terraces that contain cultural resources in